c4cs/c4cs.github.io/_commands/basics/gzip.md

 #### Example command

-To know the compressions ratio, use -l
+To know the compressions ratio, use `-l`.

 ~~~ bash
 $ gzip -l all.gz